Terms of Service - Trooli

 • The Offer Terms where applicable

-• The Demarcation Point to which Trooli installs the Service
+• The Demarcation Point to which Trooli installs the provision of broadband

-• Additional services you have chosen as part of your package, when they start and end and when you will be charged for these.
+• Details of additional services you have chosen as part of your package; when they start, end and when you will be charged for these.

 1.5 The Price Guide sets out current pricing information.
 This includes the Tariff (billed for the month ahead unless we say otherwise), one-off charges, usage charges (billed after use), and any other charges for the Trooli Services provided to you or to someone who is authorised by you.
 All these charges will be added to your bill.

-2.1 Our Trooli network utilises the Government’s Voucher Scheme, which is in place to fast track the expansion of ultrafast broadband across rural areas.
+2.1 – Our Trooli network utilises the Government’s Gigabit Voucher Scheme, which is in place to fast track the expansion of ultrafast broadband across rural areas.
+For further details, please visit https://www.gov.uk/government/publications/gigabit-broadband-voucher-scheme-information/gigabit-broadband-voucher-scheme-information

-2.2 Eligible premises will have their order processed via this scheme and, as such, customers will receive additional emails from our sales teams and from ‘DCMS’ (Department for Culture, Media and Sport) and be required to follow the below steps:
+2.2 Eligible premises will have their order processed via this scheme and, as such, Customers will receive additional e-mails from our sales teams and from the Department for Culture, Media and Sport (DCMS) and be required to provide details of the following to Trooli:

-2.4 Approval of the above steps is important in order to enable the delivery of our network in these areas and our team will be on hand to remind customers of the steps required, and when.
+2.4 Approval of the above steps is important in order to enable the delivery of our network in these areas and our team will be on hand to remind Customers of the steps required.

 2.5 Unfortunately, failure to follow these steps may lead to: